 Vocation Discernment Events

-We invite Catholic young adult single women discerning consecrated life to a special retreat experience or vocation visits this summer.
-A retreat can be a insightful and inspiring step forward, moving from discernment to action in following God’s will.
+We invite Catholic young adult single women discerning consecrated life to begin with watching our Called to Be Franciscan youtube channel, tuning into Sister Cecilia Joy’s Instagram and Facebook interview videos, listening to our Franciscan Moment Podcasts and contacting us to begin a conversation at any time along the way.
+Like St. Francis and St. Clare, who were called at a time of social upheaval, we are here to help provide discernment helps for you.
+A special retreat experience or vocation visit can be an insightful and inspiring step forward, moving from discernment to action in following God’s will.
 Honest questions about Franciscan Life and a calling as a consecrated religious are most welcome.

 Career or Calling